Share your time and talent

 Our nursery is located just outside of the Narthex of the church and is staffed by adult and teen volunteers who provide a safe, nurturing environment for our children.
-The nursery is open during the school year and parents who make use of the program regularly are encouraged to volunteer.
+The nursery is open during the school year - currently, on the 1st and 4th Sundays of the month.
 Schedules are developed in advance so people can plan ahead.
 A substitute list is also provided in case of last minute illness or emergencies.

 St. Peter’s Prayer Vine members’ daily prayers form an invisible web of solace and support for those in need of God’s healing and protection.
 Prayer requests and regular updates are emailed or telephoned to all members.
 Please contact Reverend Valerie or Deacon Helen if you are interested in joining this important ministry.